rollonbears234/rollonbears234.github.io/_posts/2016-11-12-crowd-bags.md

 <h3> Why start my first post on backpacks?</h3>

 <p>I think there are a few items that make life better everyday.
 Having a great pack comes first because we need something to hold everything.
-I love having a pack that I can just grab and go and know I can handle anything throught my day.</p>
+I love having a pack that I can just grab and go and know I can handle anything throughout my day.</p>

-<p>In general, I am very careful with my money, but I rationalize spending more for things that really matter and would rather have less things but my thngs be better quality.
-The things I will be using everyday are worth higher quality beause spreading out the cost/usage, spending more just makes sense.</p>
+<p>In general, I am very careful with my money, but I rationalize spending more for things that really matter and would rather have less things but my things be better quality.
+The things I will be using everyday are worth higher quality because spreading out the cost/usage, spending more just makes sense.</p>

 <h3>Factors</h3>